palakberi/portfolio/README.md

 # portfolio
-this is my portfolio using complete front end development
+This is my portfolio using html and css